mindyh/mindyh.github.io/_posts/2021-12-31-big-tech-to-public-sector.md

 ---
 layout: post
 title: From Big Tech to the Public Sector
-description: How I decided on a career change
+description: How I decided on a major career change.
 date: 2021-12-31
 thumbnail: assets/img/hiking.jpg
 category: career